yuanjielu-64/DROMOS_ICRA2024/README.md

 These specifications are recommendations; if you encounter any issues during setup, please contact us for assistance (ylu22@gmu.edu).

 ## Run Simulations
+You still need to download the Treelite dependency (though it is not useful for baseline), otherwise, we cannot run the code

 First, install the Treelite dependency from https://treelite.readthedocs.io/en/latest/

 1. Download the treelite